AIgen-Solutions-s-r-l/fastapi-auth-service/memory-bank/progress.md

        - tests/test_auth_router_coverage.py
        - tests/test_auth_router_coverage_final.py
        - tests/test_auth_router_extended.py

+4. ✅ **Implement Email-based Login**:
+   - ✅ Create high-level implementation plan (completed in email_login_implementation_plan.md)
+   - ✅ Develop detailed technical implementation plan (completed in email_login_technical_implementation.md)
+   - ✅ Update auth_schemas.py to use email with username as an optional field for backward compatibility
+   - ✅ Modify user_service.py authentication methods to work with both email and username
+   - ✅ Update auth_router.py login endpoint to handle email-based authentication
+   - ✅ Update JWT token generation to use email as the subject for all new tokens
+   - ✅ Update auth.py to handle both email and username-based token verification
+   - ✅ Fix email change functionality to issue new tokens with updated email
+   - ✅ Create comprehensive tests for email-based login
+   - ✅ Update existing tests to work with the modified authentication system
+   - ✅ Document the changes and backward compatibility considerations

 ### Short-term Tasks (1-2 weeks)
 1. ✅ Document the current architecture in detail (completed in architecture.md)